-David and Abishai waited until night and then the snuck up very closely to King Saul’s camp.
-They saw all of the camp and decided to go down and get a closer look.
+David and Abishai waited until night, and then they snuck up very close to King Saul’s camp.
+They saw that all of the soldiers were sleeping and decided to go down and get a closer look.

-All of the King’s soldiers were sleeping so soundly that not one of them woke up.
+Not one of the king’s soldiers woke up.
 David and Abishai walked right up to the place where King Saul was sleeping.
 Abishai wanted to kill Saul.
 That would mean that Saul could never hurt his friend David again.

 “Wake up, Abner!”
 David yelled out.
 “Why didn’t you protect your king?”

-When King Saul heard David’s voice he told him he was sorry.
-He invited David down to the camp but David knew he could not trust King Saul.
-David left Saul’s spear and jug on a rock where Saul would find it.
+When King Saul heard David’s voice, he told him he was sorry.
+He invited David down to the camp, but David knew he could not trust King Saul.
+The king had said sorry to David in the past but still tried to hurt him.
+David left Saul’s spear and jug on a rock where Saul would find them.
 Then David went on his way again.